kni-labs/rrssb/README.md

 # Ridiculously Responsive Social Sharing Buttons
 [<img align="right" src="media/rrssb-preview.png" width="359" height="auto"/>](http://kurtnoble.com/labs/rrssb/) Love them or hate them, social sharing buttons appear to be with us for a while.
 It seemed like [**we**](http://www.kurtnoble.com) were constantly making custom buttons for every single project, so we decided to create a super flexible system that would work in any container.

 RRSSB is built with [**SASS**](http://sass-lang.com/), so you can easily customize it by tweaking a few variables.
 SVGs allow for tiny file size and retina support.
-Add or remove icons as you see fit &mdash; the rest will fill in automagically in the container.
+Add or remove icons as you see fit — the rest will fill in automagically in the container.

 <img src="media/rrssb-preview.gif" width="100%" height="auto"/>

-### Demo
+## Demo
 > [**View the demo here**](http://kurtnoble.com/labs/rrssb/)

-### Usage
+## Usage
 1) Link to the css file in header:

 ```html
 <link rel="stylesheet" href="css/rrssb.css" />
 ```

 2) Copy `.rrssb-buttons` unordered list to desired location(s):